grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 public class ProductName
   : IEquatable<ProductName>
 {
-  // hidden data:
+  // Hidden data:
   private string _value;

-  // constructor - hidden as well:
+  // Constructor - hidden as well:
   internal ProductName(string value);

-  // static method for creating new instances: public static ProductName For(string value);
+  // Static method for creating new instances: public static ProductName For(string value);

-  // standard version of ToString(): public void ToString();
+  // Standard version of ToString(): public void ToString();

-  // non-standard version of ToString()
+  // Non-standard version of ToString()
   // I will explain its purpose later public string ToString(Format format);

-  // for value types, we need to implement all the equality
+  // For value types, we need to implement all the equality
   // methods and operators, plus GetHashCode():
   public override bool Equals(Object other);
   public bool Equals(ProductName other);